peterwankman/libisp/readme.txt

 	} cons_t;

 When your primitive procedure is called, it receives a Lisp data structure in the first parameter.
-First check the type and then use data_t->val.<type> as you need.
+First check the type and then use data_t->[type] as you need.

 1.2.
 SETUP
 ----------